The content is accurate at the time of publication and is subject to change.

 Cashback and other rewards

 Credit card issuers do their best to entice you to apply for their credit cards, and rewards is one of the incentives.
 The most common credit card rewards are cash back, points and miles.
 Rewards can be redeemed for cash, gift cards, discounts and merchandize at certain retailers, airline tickets, hotel stays or statement credits.
 Many rewards credit cards come with annual fees but not all.
-For example, the Discover it® Miles credit card, that offers miles rewards on all purchases, has no annual fee.

 Some important credit card benefits at a glance:

 - Credit cards can help you build better credit when you use them responsibly.

 - Credit cards allow you to buy things and spread repayment out over time if you need to.